chef/automate/components/automate-chef-io/content/docs/ldap.md

   '(cn=jane)'                           # (username_attr=what-was-provided-via-sign-in-form)
 ```

-If you've configured a `user_query_filter`, it's wrapped into the filter
+If you have configured a `user_query_filter`, it is wrapped into the filter
 argument:

 ```shell